-Destruction (1982-present) is a Thrash Metal band from Weil am Rhein, Baden-Württemberg, Germany.
+Destruction (1982-present): a Thrash Metal band from Weil am Rhein, Baden-Württemberg, Germany.

-estruction was one of the German bands that was considered state-of-the-art for German thrash metal in the mid 1980s, much along the same lines as Kreator and Sodom.
-Knight of Demon was their first name selection, but after only a couple of weeks that was changed, what also changed was their sound changing from Iron Maiden to something akin to Kreator and Sodom in a matter of weeks!
+ne of the German bands that was considered state-of-the-art for German thrash metal in the mid 1980s, much along the same lines as Kreator and Sodom, Destruction was supposed to open shop under the name of Knight of Demon as their first name selection, but after only a couple of weeks that was changed, what also changed was their sound changing from Iron Maiden to something akin to Kreator and Sodom in a matter of weeks.

 Their 1984 'Steamhammer' release of Sentence of Death EP featured Schmier (Real Name: Marcel Schirmer; bass and later vocals), Mike Sifringer (guitar), Ulf (vocals) and Tommy Sandmann (drums).
 That line-up would change in 1984 when Ulf was dismissed because of a heated arguement between him and Sifringer over a girl, leaving Schmier to take over vocals on the follow-up Infernal Overkill (1985) and Eternal Devastation (1986).